-- Recall that in a level-k model, people anchor beliefs in a naïve model of others' reactions to the game, L0, and adjust them via iterated best responses: L1 best responds to L0, and so on. - In complete-information games L0 is usually assumed to make decisions uniformly distributed over the feasible decisions.
+- Recall that in a level-k model people anchor their beliefs in a naïve model of others' responses, L0, and adjust their beliefs via iterated best responses: L1 best responds to L0, and so on. - In complete-information games L0 is usually assumed to make decisions uniformly distributed over the feasible decisions.